UC-OSPO-Network/ospo-survey-analysis/lessons_learned.md

 ## Specific Qs

+- On the consent form, we should make the plans for data publication clearer, and we should also have two checkboxes: one for I agree for my data to be used in the study, and another for I agree to let my de-identified data to be published.
 - Maybe Q2 should have had an “I don’t know” option
 - For Q2, perhaps we should have directly asked researchers whether they feel contributing to open source is part of their job.
 As it is, just because